mdroste/stata-pylearn/README.md

 Using pylearn is simple, since the syntax for each component looks very similar to other Stata modeling commands.

-Here is a quick example producing a random forest with pylearn's 'pyforest' command:
+Here is a quick example of a random forest regression with pylearn's 'pyforest' command:

 ```stata
 * Load auto dataset